Nachoxt17/Data-Warehouse-SQL-End-to-End-E.T.L./README.md

 ## Technologies Used:

-- SQL
+- SQL.
-- Data Warehouse concepts
+- Data Warehouse concepts.
-- ETL design
+- ETL design.
-- Tableau
+- Tableau.

 ## How to View: